 - Fixed: After a fixed time, correlation stops

-- Sliding: Correlation moves with addition of a new signal.
-Suppose if correlation happens at 7 PM initially, then a new signal adds to the correlation, the time window moves forward.
+- Sliding: Correlation moves with the addition of a new signal.
+Suppose if correlation happens at 7 PM initially, then a new signal adds to the correlation, and the time window moves forward.

 Use case

-A Router or a Switch is connected to multiple devices over a network.
-If there is an issue in router or in switch, network fails to send signal to the connected devices.
-In such case, there will be multiple signals (that are similar) generated and assign them to multiple personnel.
+A router, or switch, is connected to multiple devices over a network.
+If there is an issue with the router or switch, the network fails to send a signal to the connected devices.
+In such a case, there will be multiple signals (that are similar) generated and assigned to multiple personnel.

-If you define what type of signals to be correlated in a policy, the policy correlates the similar signals and assign them as single Situation to the responder.
-Refer this documentation on how you configure a correlation policy.
+If you define what types of signals are correlated in a policy, the policy correlates the similar signals and assigns them as single Situation to the respondent.
+Refer to this documentation on how to configure a correlation policy.

 Features of Correlation Policy

-- Improves the efficiency of support team to respond to the signals quickly.
+- Improves the efficiency of the support team to respond to the signals quickly.

-- Enable Domain and Organization users to import the existing rules defined in a policy to their existing or new customers.
+- Enable Domain and Organization users to import the existing rules defined in a policy for their existing or new customers.

-Resolution Intelligence Cloud consumes raw event data from the integrated monitoring tools where it merges the events into signals so that you can visualize the life cycle of an issue over time.
-Resolution Intelligence correlates related signals into Situations for visibility into high-level, actionable problems.
+Resolution Intelligence Cloud consumes raw event data from the integrated monitoring tools and merges the events into signals so that you can visualize the life cycle of an issue over time.
+Resolution Intelligence Cloud correlates related signals into Situations for visibility into high-level, actionable problems.

-Knowing how Resolution Intelligence Cloud process raw event data into signals and which signals are grouped together to create a Situation can help you to use and configure Resolution Intelligence Cloud more effectively.
+Knowing how Resolution Intelligence Cloud processes raw event data into signals and which signals are grouped together to create a Situation can help you use and configure Resolution Intelligence Cloud more effectively.

-Resolution Intelligence Cloud uses certain properties such as host, service, application, or device and check or sensor to process the raw event data.
+Resolution Intelligence Cloud uses certain properties, such as host, service, application, or device, and a check or sensor, to process the raw event data.
 These properties are used for various purposes.

-- During Correlation, Resolution Intelligence Cloud uses these properties to determine which events are part of same issue.
+- During correlation, Resolution Intelligence Cloud uses these properties to determine which events are part of the same issue.

-- In the Resolution Intelligence Cloud interface, main title and sub-title of a situation are constructed using above mentioned properties.
+- In the Resolution Intelligence Cloud interface, the main title and sub-title of a situation are constructed using the above-mentioned properties.

 {